Showing posts with label Thi. Janaki Raman. Show all posts

 “Pch…debt…what a big deal about it?
 Any big deal about this big debt or what?”

-“It stood at Three thousand and forty seven rupees that time”
+“It stood at three thousand and forty-seven rupees at that time”

 “Mmm”